Facebook’s new ‘Supreme Court’ knocks content rules as vague and incomplete in first rulings

 The board overturned that determination, arguing that Facebook failed to define or demonstrate how encouraging people to take a drug that can’t be obtained without a prescription in France could cause “imminent” harm.
 The board also said that Facebook had failed to create clear rules of the road for health misinformation, noting that it was not logical for the social network to equate every single piece of misinformation about covid-19 treatments or cures as “necessarily rising to the level of imminent harm.”
 Facebook’s own policies say that additional context is needed before the company will remove content on such grounds, the board noted in its decision.

-The board also recommended that Facebook create a more nuanced system of enforcement to tackle coronavirus and health-related misinformation, a recommendation that Facebook can adopt voluntarily if it chooses.
+The board also recommended that Facebook create a more nuanced system of enforcement to tackle coronavirus- and health-related misinformation, a recommendation that Facebook can adopt voluntarily if it chooses.